OpenEx-Platform/docs/docs/usage/scenario/opencti_scenario.md

 ![simulate button](assets/simulate-btn.png)

-When you click the simulate button, you’ll have two options:
+When you click on the simulate button, you’ll have two options:

 - Generate a scenario based on technical injects
 - Generate a scenario based on email injects, using AI to automatically generate email content